Thailand is home to some of the best beaches in the world — but which ones are really the best?

 Come volunteer in Thailand for a whole semester

-Koh Lanta is definitely first for a reason.
+Koh Lanta is my first pick.
 It's so many people's favorite island for so many reasons.
 It has a more laid-back feel.
 It's perfection.
 As a general rule, you’ll find the best beaches on the west coast, with a few quieter beaches in the south, but you have more than enough to choose from.

 As far as beaches go, Klong Dao Beach is a must-visit.
 You can keep busy with paddle boarding and windsurfing lessons, or just hang out in the beyond-clear water or spend time on the soft almost sugary sand.
 Long Beach is another place to catch some sun.
 The sand spreads out into an almost 2-mile beach bookended by a couple of coves if you're looking for a more secluded beach day.
 With so many beaches to see, you'll want to block out a few days to really decide which ones is the "best" on Koh Lanta ... there is quite the debate.
 Or maybe Kantiang beach will be the winner?